bytesculptor097/rv32im-single-cycle-cpu/fpga/implementation.md

 ```
 ### Building the the binaries

-Go to the `src` folder (Remember to clone this repository) and type in the terminal:-
+Go to the `fpga` folder (Remember to clone this repository) and type in the terminal:-
 ```
 make build
 ```